 There are many vibrant cities in the Czech Republic but none more distinct than its showcase capital.
 Prague is one of the few cities not completely demolished after WWII.
 This left many well-preserved buildings revealing eight centuries of history.
 Walking through Prague is almost going through an architecture textbook, so review architectural styles to get a lot more out of the city.
 Prague is also situated on the river that further punctuates the almost dreamy backdrop of the best Romanesque, Gothic, Renaissance-Baroque and Rococo styles.
 Here you will also see Communist Era architecture and postmodern designs that came after the end of the communist regime.
 The sprawling Royal Castle Complex is home to many soaring landmarks including the St. George’s Basilica and St. Vitus Cathedral.
 Another popular work of art is the Dancing House designed by Croatian-Czech architect Vlado Milunić and Frank Gehry.

-While Europe is teeming with examples of centuries-old architecture, the city of Rotterdam is transforming the landscape.
+While Europe is teeming with examples of centuries-old architecture, the city of Rotterdam in the Netherlands, is transforming the landscape.
 The German invasion in May 1940 left the port city of Rotterdam completely destroyed.
 Despite its dark past, a new wave of modern and contemporary design has transformed Rotterdam into the world capital of architecture.
 The city hosts the International Architecture Biennale and the Netherlands Architecture Institute for many reasons, including revolutionary living spaces and awe-inspiring commercial buildings.
 A few medieval buildings can be found amidst new structures, but innovative and sometimes outrageous designs have earned Rotterdam its title, “City of the Future”.
-Visit the fun Market Hall where art and architecture come together, the unrivaled observation tower at the Euromast, or the world famous Erasmus Bridge.
+Visit the fun Market Hall where art and architecture come together, the unrivalled observation tower at the Euromast, or the world famous Erasmus Bridge.

 Vienna’s architecture spans from classicist to modern but its Art Nouveau masterpieces take center stage.
 This historic city center combines traditional and modern structures in a very harmonious way.
 As a result, this stunning city has a long list of must-see buildings and easy-to-navigate roads.
 Much credit is given to Otto Wagner, an Austrian architect and urban planner who has a lasting impact on how Vienna looks today.
 He has contributed many landmarks and is recognized as the key to Viennese Modernist and Art Nouveau architecture.
 One of the most famous examples of this are the pavilions at Karlsplatz, built in 1898 as station buildings of the Viennese city railway.
 The Church of St. Leopold or Kirche am Steinhof is also a popular haunt as Europe’s first church in the modern era.